The Shirley Association has been a member of the Guild of One-Name Studies since 1988

 children:

-(4).
-James SHIRLEY born about 1753, They owned the Oswego Mill but sold to the Rays in 1806.
+2(iv).
+James Shirley born about 1753, He and Alexander Shirley owned the Oswego Mill but sold to the Rays in 1806.
 Revolutionary War veteran.
 Enlisted Apr 1775 at Chester NH (and several more times).
 James was working at Noodle Island in Boston harbor when the war broke out in April 1775.
 Was in the battle of Lexinngton and Bunker Hill.
 He continued to serve until peace was declared in 1783.
+He and Alexander Shirley were involved in numerous real estate sales of Chester Lots #87 (with mill) #91, #115, #116 and #128.
 He died November 1810 at Chester

 married Susan Archibald McDuffie in 1789 at Chester NH.
 She later married Richard Greenough in 1811.
 She was granted a pension for the service of husband James Shirley [see pension documents].
 Living at Salisbury, Merrimack County NH in 1843